|Program Director:||Brian Bergeron, DMD

-The College of Graduate Studies offers a Master of Science in Oral Biology degree which may be taken in conjunction with the certificate curriculum.
+The Graduate School offers a Master of Science in Oral Biology degree which may be taken in conjunction with the certificate curriculum.
 This joint program gives the student more extensive experience in research and basic science education and requires an in-depth original research project leading to a defended thesis.
 If the applicant desires to concurrently pursue a Master of Science in Oral Biology degree with the specialty program, the program length could be approximately 6-12 months longer.
 Tuition is charged on a per hour basis for the graduate courses taken.
-The applicant must be accepted by the College of Graduate Studies and the Department of Oral Biology.
+The applicant must be accepted by The Graduate School and the Department of Oral Biology.
 Application to the graduate program is made after acceptance to the certificate program.

 Augusta University is an affirmative action/equal opportunity educational institution that prohibits discrimination on the basis of age, disability, gender, national origin, race, religion, sexual orientation, or status as a Vietnam War Era veteran.